St-Pardon/scisr/README.md

 The API Documentation is live with [Spotlight]() which contain the full list of the endpoints, their methods and some examples.

 ## Deployment
-The demo of this project is live at
+The demo of this project is live at [scisr](https://scr-t99f.onrender.com).
+Enjoy 🚀 🚀 🚀

 ## Author(s)
 The people resonsible for bring this to live includes